fruchtfolge/model/README.md

  - Current plots (planning horizon)
  - Plot information, as soil quality, type, distance
  - Historical crops
  - Current crops (planning horizon)
  - Botanical crop groups, linked to the crops (for compliance with the greening directive)
- - maximum crop rotational shares as defined by the user
+ - maximum crop shares (rotational shares
+ -
- - other constraints defined by the user
+ - other constraints defined by the user (e.g. labour constraints, maximum crop shares)

- Plot and crop names are obfuscated in order to ensure confidentiality of the farmer.
+ Plot and crop names are obfuscated in order to ensure privacy.
 Examples of such an include file can be found in the `test/include` subdirectory.

 2. The main optimisation model logic, which is stored in this repository.
 The main model logic is **farm agnostic**, which ensures that the model is capable of solving any possible combination of farm endowments.